-The Master in Teaching (MIT) program prepares post-baccalaureate students with strong academic credentials who seek the first level of teacher certification and who demonstrate a high aptitude for scholarship and teaching at the elementary and secondary levels.
+The Master in Teaching (MIT) program prepares post-baccalaureate candidates with strong academic credentials who seek the first level of teacher certification and who demonstrate a high aptitude for scholarship and teaching at the elementary and secondary levels.
 Candidates will earn the Washington State Residency Teaching Certificate and the Master in Teaching Degree simultaneously.

-Post-graduate students commit to a three-to-five semester learning experience: fall, spring, and summer terms, in order to earn 30 credits for the MIT degree.
-The credit requirements include student teaching (9 to 14 credits) plus graduate level coursework (16 to 21 credits) not duplicated in the undergraduate program.
-Classes meet in the evenings, on weekends, and during the summer months for cohorts commencing their programs in August or January.
+Post-graduate students commit to a three semester learning experience: fall, spring, and summer terms, in order to earn 30 credits for the MIT degree.
+The credit requirements include student teaching (8 credits) plus graduate level coursework (22 credits) not duplicated in the undergraduate program.
+Classes meet in the evenings, on weekends, and during the summer months for cohorts commencing their programs in August.
 Student teaching will be accomplished during daytime hours.